 27.5” is the smallest common wheel size on modern bikes and it has replaced traditional 26” wheels as the smallest wheel size for enduro and downhill style bikes.
-It is good for those who desire a playful bike that is easy to throw around, who ride more jumps and steep, technical tracks, or shorter riders who find 29” wheels to be too cumbersome.
+It is good for those who want a playful bike that is easy to throw around, who ride more jumps and steep, technical tracks, or shorter riders who find 29” wheels to be too cumbersome.

 27.5+ refers to wheels designed to run 27.5” tires between 2.8-3.0” wide.
 These are often called “plus” bikes.
 This larger tire provides more grip and a smoother ride thanks to greater air volume.
 Some bike models can switch between the 27.5+ and 29” wheel because they are a similar diameter.
 This is a good tire size for those looking for increased confidence and grip in loose conditions, or more comfort on longer rides.

 Often called “29ers,” 29” wheels have greater “rollover” thanks to their larger diameter, making it easier for a bike to carry speed and momentum through rough terrain.
 They are the most popular option on modern XC bikes.
 It’s starting to become popular in enduro and downhill.
 It’s a good wheel size for XC racers, trail or enduro riders more interested in straight-line speed than maneuverability, or taller riders.